 CONTENT DEVELOPMENT.
-A key element of the Company's strategy involves the implementation of Yahoo!-branded media properties targeted for interest areas, demographic groups and geographic areas.
+A key element of the Company's strategy involves the implementation of Yahoo!-branded media properties targeted for interest areas, demographic groups, and geographic areas.
 In these efforts, the Company has relied and will continue to rely substantially on content development and localization efforts of third parties.
-For example, the Company has entered into an agreement with Ziff-Davis pursuant to which Ziff-Davis publishes an online publication and a print magazine under the "Yahoo!" brand.
-The Company also expects to rely substantially on third party affiliates, including Softbank in Japan and Korea, Rogers Communications ("Rogers") in Canada, and Ziff-Davis in certain European countries, to localize, maintain and promote these services and to sell advertising in local markets.
+For example, the Company has entered into an agreement with Ziff-Davis pursuant to which Ziff-Davis publishes an online publication and a print magazine under the Yahoo! brand.
+The Company also expects to rely substantially on third-party affiliates, including SOFTBANK in Japan and Korea, and Rogers Communications ("Rogers") in Canada, to localize, maintain, and promote these services and to sell advertising in local markets.
 There can be no assurance that the Company's current or future third-party affiliates will effectively implement these properties, or that their efforts will result in significant revenue to the Company.
-Any failure of these parties to develop and maintain high-quality and successful media properties also could result in unfavorable dilution to the "Yahoo!" brand.
+Any failure of these parties to develop and maintain high-quality and successful media properties also could result in unfavorable dilution to the Yahoo! brand.
+Certain of these arrangements also require the Company to integrate third parties' content with the Company's services, which can require the dedication of resources and significant programming and design efforts to accomplish.
+In addition, the Company has granted exclusivity provisions to certain third parties, and may in the future grant additional exclusivity provisions.
+Such exclusivity provisions may have the effect of preventing the Company, for the duration of such exclusivity arrangements, from accepting advertising or sponsorship arrangements within a particular subject matter with respect to portions of the Company's network of media properties, which could have an adverse effect on the Company.

 DISTRIBUTION RELATIONSHIPS.
 In order to create traffic for the Company's online properties and make them more attractive to advertisers and consumers, the Company has entered into certain distribution agreements and informal relationships with leading Web browser providers (Microsoft and Netscape), operators of online networks and leading Web sites, and computer manufacturers, such as Compaq Computer and Gateway 2000.
-The Company believes these arrangements are important to the promotion of the Company's online media properties particularly among new Web users who may first access the Web through these browsers, services, Web sites or computers.
-The Company's business relationships with these companies consist of arrangements for the positioning of access to Yahoo! properties on Web browsers and cooperative marketing programs and licenses to include YAHOO! in online networks or services offered by these parties, which are intended to increase the use and visibility of YAHOO!.
-These distribution arrangements typically are not exclusive, and may be terminable upon little or no notice.
-Third parties that provide distribution channels for the Company may also assess fees or otherwise impose additional conditions on the listing of YAHOO! or other online properties of the Company, such as Netscape's requirement of substantial payments for placement of YAHOO! on the "Net Search" Web page accessible from a button on the Netscape Web browser.
-In addition, these companies may terminate or reduce their joint marketing activities with the Company.
-Any such events could have a material adverse effect on the Company's business, results of operations and financial condition.
+The Company believes these arrangements are important to the promotion of the Company's online media properties, particularly among new Web users who may first access the Web through these browsers, services, Web sites, or computers.
+The Company's business relationships with these companies consist of arrangements for the positioning of access to Yahoo! properties on Web browsers and cooperative marketing programs and licenses to include Yahoo! in online networks or services offered by these parties, which are intended to increase the use and visibility of Yahoo!.
+These distribution arrangements typically are not exclusive, and may be terminated upon little or no notice.
+Third parties that provide distribution channels for the Company may also assess fees or otherwise impose additional conditions on the listing of Yahoo! or other online properties of the Company.
+Any such event could have a material adverse effect on the Company's business, results of operations, and financial condition.